FotoFilm Tijuana

-FotoFilm Tijuana is a festival that takes place annually in Tijuana, Baja California, Mexico.
-It is a photography and film festival and had over 22,000 attendees in 2017.
-Held in July at the Tijuana Cultural Center, the event is a showcase for Mexican and international filmmakers, photographers and performers.
-The festival comprises competitive sections for short films, and includes feature films and documentary films.
+FotoFilm Tijuana is a photography and film festival that takes place annually in Tijuana, Baja California, Mexico, at the Tijuana Cultural Center.
+It was first organized in 2017.

-The first edition was held in 2017, and included the films William: El Nuevo Maestro del Judo, La Habitación, and Heroyna in the main selection.
-The second edition took place on July 27–31, 2018 at the Tijuana Cultural Center, and included 14 feature films, 12 short films, and a contest for new directors through FilmFreeway, which resulted in six finalists and a winner for the Best of Show award.

 Background

 Mexican photographer Julio Rodríguez created FotoFilm Tijuana after noticing the rise of audiovisual recordings with smartphones and tablet computers.
 As part of daily life, recording videos and taking photographs, "is within everyone's reach", Rodríguez said to Mexican newspaper Milenio.
 He also noted that users are creating simple and free content and this creative facility creates the bases of interest in the public for this kind of events.
 Using as a reference renowned Mexican film festivals held at Morelia and Guadalajara, and with the intention to expand the exhibition time of Mexican films in theaters, the festival was located in the Tijuana Cultural Center's movie theater.
 At a press conference held on June 28, 2017, FotoFilm Tijuana was presented as a "platform for exhibition, exchange, learning and promotion of photography and cinema", and the main program included conferences, master classes, panel discussions, workshops, feature and short film exhibitions.
 The festival also featured work from Mexican filmmakers, bands and performers based in Baja California and a photo contest.
 Regarding the festival, the Municipal President of Tijuana Juan Manuel Gastélum, commented that "art and culture are necessary elements in education and human development" and that the event is "a great opportunity to present the work of local artists".
 The first edition of FotoFilm Tijuana was held from July 14–17, 2017, and according to Rodríguez had 30 different activities, 41 speakers, 180 featured artists, and 22,000 attendees.